chargehive/configuration/docs/policy/method_verify.md

-verifyMethodOnTokenization|false|If true the payment method will be verified at the same time it is tokenized amount|true|Amount is a monetary value integer that will be authorized on a card to verify its ability to make payments this should be an amount in the currencies smallest denomination i.e a value of 44 would equate to 0.44 GBP amountCurrency|true|This is the currency code for the specified amount i.e GBP
+verifyMethodOnTokenization|false|If true the payment method will be verified at the same time it is tokenized amount|true|Amount is a monetary value integer that will be authorized on a card to verify its ability to make payments this should be an amount in the currencies smallest denomination i.e a value of 44 would equate to 0.44 GBP amountCurrency|true|This is the currency code for the specified amount i.e GBP connectorId|true|This is the ID of the connector that is used to verify payment methods

 ## Full Example